thiagoa-lima/Exercicio_Youtube/Readme.md

 ## Objetivo

-O objetivo com essa playlist é treinar treinar as principais funcionalidades do Pyhton.
+O objetivo com essa playlist é treinar as principais funcionalidades do Pyhton.

 ## Construído com: